Advanced Placement Beyond Calculus

 Yes, a few students do.
 If you place out of M28, you can go right into M35 or M67.
 If you place out of both M28 and M35, you can go right into M63 or M67.
 However, there is an extra step to place out of these courses.
 You must take our Honors Linear Algebra Placement Test [pdf] or our Honors Multivariate Calculus Placement Test [pdf].
 These are in addition to any other information you need to send us to place out of first-year calculus.

 The curricula you are most likely to have followed (e.g., International Baccalaureate, or the British system) are organized somewhat differently than American curriculum.
 They emphasize enrichment instead of acceleration.
 If you have been through such a curriculum, Honors Linear Algebra is quite likely to be the right course.
 You will have seen some of it, but hardly all.
 And there probably will be no one Swarthmore course beyond calculus that you have seen all of.
 However, you are still welcome to take our Honors Linear Algebra Placement Test [pdf] or our Honors Multivariate Calculus Placement Test [pdf] if you wish; see the discussion of these tests under the American students section above.
-Also, you are welcome to show us your texts, syllabi, tests, etc and we may give you additional placement.
+Also, as with American students, you are welcome to show us your texts, syllabi, tests, etc. from advanced courses, and we may give you additional placement.